-Frege: Record Accessors and Mutators
+Frege: Record accessors and mutators

 Frege has built-in mechanism to access and mutate (non-destructive) record fields.